Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 Yeah.

-Yeah, and it's but it's and it seems like a small thing.
+And it seems like a small thing.

-I don't I don't blame you.
+I don't, I don't blame you.

 I understand.

-Like people are are gonna just comply, and like God forbid that I ever get in this circumstance, but when you have a family and you have a choice between I'm gonna do the right thing or I'm gonna do what the government says, and if I do the right thing, I'm going to prison forever.
+But when you have a family and you have a choice between I'm going to do the right thing or I'm going to do what the government says.

-That's a difficult decision to make.
+It's a difficult decision to make.

-Like just because of what I say.
+Just because of what I say?

-You gotta move to a Republican state.
+You got to move to Republican state.

 I don't want to take them away from their friends.